Porter Airlines The Latest Company To Pull Ads From The Rebel

 TORONTO — Porter Airlines has joined a string of Canadian companies pulling its advertisements from The Rebel, a conservative media website which has carried articles opposing immigration and questioning climate change science.

-In a tweet Tuesday, the Toronto-based airline confirmed that The Rebel has been "blacklisted'' after it was notified that its ads were appearing on the site, run by media personality Ezra Levant.
+The Toronto-based airline said Wednesday the decision was made after it became aware that its ads were appearing on the site, run by media personality Ezra Levant.

+Porter CEO Robert Deluce said in a statement the decision had no bearing on any political views or partialities and was made independent of any such considerations.

+But he added that the airline apologizes for confirming the move on Twitter by using the word "blacklist,'' which he said was inappropriate and regrettable.

 Prominent right-wing media personality Ezra Levant is the founder of The Rebel.
 (Photo: The Canadian Press)